 - Lessened in Awakening with the Armsthrift skill, which stops weapons from eroding.
 It activates on a percentage chance using double the characters luck stat.
 When a character has a luck stat (plus bonuses) of 50 or greater, powerful weapons can be used to your hearts content.

 - Awakening also has the added bonus that most items that have tended to be impossibly rare in the past, such as permanent stat-boosters, Brave Weapons, etc., often have some method of gaining more.
-Granted, they're often from rare means such as random merchants just happening to show up with them, or through paid DLC, but at least there's some way to get more, instead of them being Lost Forever.
+Granted, they're often from rare means such as random merchants just happening to show up with them, or through paid DLC, but at least there's some way to get more, instead of them being lost.
 This is even more exemplified if one of the Spot Pass teams has it in their shop inventory; initially after the game's release one would need to wait over the course of several months for their release, but now that they're all out there (and can be resummoned an infinite number of times), a new player can bring these teams onto the map instantly and, provided they have the money, start buying Game Breaker weapons and spells immediately and infinitely.

 - Sid Meier’s Alpha Centauri's expansion pack introduced Battle Ogres.
 These are alien war machines left on Planet that really kick ass, especially the Mark 3.
 Problem?
 They are rare, and damage to them can never be repaired.
 So despite having very good weapons for when you pick them up, they tend to sit around as garrison units, because they have an ability that makes them better police.
 They're also good stopgaps in the case of mindworm swarms, as they have not only good defense but (in the mark 1 and 2 versions) additional defenses against psi attacks.
 Just be sure to never let them get into real combat.